bitfalls/bitfalls_content/02-cryptocurrency/en_US/final.md

 The key difference is this part: **_cannot be copied or produced at will_**.
 The coins in a game are a digital currency, and differ from cryptocurrency in the following ways:

 - the coins you're used to are __*centralized*__.
 In other words, their entire supply is controlled by a single corporation, the owner of the game, just like with fiat currency.
-With cryptocurrencies, the supply is controlled by the community of users (i.e. the [blockchain][blockchain-en], more about this later), and everyone can check and make sure how many "coins" a given account still has, and where and when a given amount was sent.
+With cryptocurrencies, the supply is controlled by the community of users (i.e. the [blockchain][blockchain], more about this later), and everyone can check and make sure how many "coins" a given account still has, and where and when a given amount was sent.

 - the coins you're used to can be created out of nothing and are not unique, just like fiat currency which can be printed by the government whenever they need it.
 The amount of these regular coins is not finite, and changing the amount stored in one's account is done by simply changing a value in a database somewhere.
 There are no expenses involved in producing new coins of this type - they can be willed into existence by their maker.
-This is in stark contrast to cryptocurrency - a cryptocurrency coin has a finite amount, everyone knows how many there are in circulation at any given moment and how many there will be at a given moment in the future, and more coins cannot be added to someone's account without reducing the amount on someone else's, except in very special circumstances (explained in [blockchain][blockchain-en]).
+This is in stark contrast to cryptocurrency - a cryptocurrency coin has a finite amount, everyone knows how many there are in circulation at any given moment and how many there will be at a given moment in the future, and more coins cannot be added to someone's account without reducing the amount on someone else's, except in very special circumstances (explained in [blockchain][blockchain]).

 So... it's all just software?